noramurakozy/SDA_web/index.md

 > Figure 4: The number of trees planted in each year between 1955 and 2022 in San Francisco

+The following movie is a good representation of the planted trees over the years.
+The movie shows the planted trees in each year between 1972 and 2022.
+(We decided to show the movie from 1972 and not 1955, because from 1972 the city started planting trees in each year without gap, before that, the planting activity was not that significant.)

+We can see that most of the time the trees were scattered over the city.
+Although there are some years we can highlight, when the organization focused on specific areas or districts in San Francisco.
+For example, in 2006 the city really focused on planting trees along the 25th, 26th and 27th Avenue in Taraval and along the Ingalls street in Bayview.
+In 2007 many trees were planted along the 28th and 24th Avenue in Taraval and along the main streets of the Southern districts.
+In 2008, most of the trees were planted in Richmond disctrict (just above the Golden Gate Park), the street pattern is outlined clearly as well.
+These are the highlights that worth mentioning, but each year can be investigated by playing the movie below, pausing it, step between the years and zoom in on the map to have closer look.

+<iframe src="./maps/map_trees_animation.html" width="100%" height="500px"></iframe>

+> Figure 5: Interactive map movie of the planted trees between 1972 and 2002

 By calculating the standard daviation of the number of trees over the years, we can observe the extent of the difference of number the planted trees compared to the average.
 As standard deviation is the quantity expressing how much the members of a group differ from the mean value for the group, we can conclude here, that for the trees in the *Arbutus Marina* species, the planted trees per year strongly differ from the mean of the yearly count.
 We can notice the same pattern in all the selected species, although in the case of *Ficus microcarpa nitida* it's not that significant.
 Figure 5 illustrates the average number of planted trees per year by species and their standard deviations as error bars.
 Due to the large selection of tree species (571 unique species in total), we decided to work with the most common species which were introduced earlier in Table 2, but listed here as well:

 *Focus species:*